 The first rule in dealing with someone who’s getting angry or frightened is to keep your voice low in pitch.
-Higher pitches signal excitement, and will only fuel the person’s growing emotions.
-Keeping at a low volume is good, too.
-Sometimes you can calm people down just by talking at a normal volume.
+Higher pitches signal excitement and fuel the person’s growing emotions.

 Dealing with panic

-When people are panicked, they really want instructions to follow.
-You’re not being bossy to tell them what to do, and they’re too scared to argue with you – even if they’re the authority figure and you’re the underling.
-I’ve been in two situations involving workplace injuries in which my superiors panicked and I calmly told them what we needed to do, and in neither case did they later say I was out of line.
+I’ve been in two situations involving workplace injuries in which my superiors panicked and I calmly told them what we needed to do.
+In neither case did they later say I was out of line.